Orlando Florida Ultimate City Guide

 Disney Springs

 Orlando has shopping for every budget and interest.
-If you want to shop, Disney Springs is a great place to start, with a huge amount of stores including everything from Disney memorabilia and affordable clothing to upscale fashion and accessories.
+If you want to shop at a fun popular spot, Disney Springs is a great place to start, with a huge amount of stores including everything from Disney memorabilia and affordable clothing to upscale fashion and accessories.
 Universal’s City Walk also provides a great shopping experience, though there are less options available than at Disney Springs.
 While your in the attraction area, you can also head to International Drive and Pointe Orlando for some shopping that is especially tourist-friendly.

 The Florida Mall

-There are tons of malls in Orlando as well.
+The Orlando area has some amazing malls.
 The Florida Mall is the largest and most visited.
 With over 250 stores, you’re sure to find something that you love when you shop here.
 The Mall at Millenia is also a large mall, but it specializes in luxury stores and designer labels.
 If you’re searching for a great deal, the best places to check out are the Orlando International Premium Outlets, the Lake Buena Vista Factory Stores, and the Orlando Vineland Premium Outlets.

 Other shopping districts include the Waterford Lakes Town Center, which caters to students and families and has a huge amount of options to choose from.
 Ivanhoe Village is an eclectic shopping area where you can find antiques, art, and trendy shops.
 Park Ave is technically not in Orlando, it’s just north of the city in Winter Park, but it is a great place to stroll the street while checking out local boutiques, niche interest shops, and more.
 The largest flea market in Orlando is Central Florida Fairgrounds Farmer’s and Flea Market at the fairgrounds.